jgador/loggle/README.md

 Each sample now ships with its own configuration (`config.json`, `.env`, or `appsettings.json`).
 Adjust those files to point at your collector or change service metadata.
 The runner simply installs per-language dependencies (for example `pip install` or `npm install --legacy-peer-deps`) and loops the program until you stop it.

+## .NET Aspire Dashboard

+When you run the local Docker stack, Loggle ships a self-contained `.NET Aspire` dashboard that reads directly from the same Elasticsearch data stream as Kibana.
+- Access the dashboard UI at `http://localhost:18888/` (default local setup does not require authentication).
+- Ports `18889` and `18890` stay exposed for OTLP and gRPC endpoints, matching Aspire defaults.
+- Update `examples/aspire-dashboard/appsettings.Development.json` if you need the dashboard to target a different Elasticsearch host or data stream.

 ## Video Tutorial

 Watch this short video on Google Drive for a walkthrough of setting up and using Loggle: